jluo-bgl/Self-Driving-Car-Behavioral-Cloning/README.md

 ![shift_center_images](images/results/shift_center_images.gif "shift_center_images")

-As we introduced random generator here, every batch our model will see different image so that we can't cache, the crop we did is a life saver this kind of process (espicially we will do more later),
+As we introduced random generator here, every batch our model will see different image so that we can't cache, the crop we did and enable multi_process is a life saver (espicially we will do more augment later),

 If we allow images shift 100 pixels, the number of samples could grow from 24,100 images to 2,410,000 that's great for your model